ROSMicroPy/ROSMicroPy/docs/README.md

 The second track is for maintainers and firmware developers.
 It explains how ROSMicroPy works internally, how MicroPython calls cross into native C, how dynamic type support is registered with micro-ROS, and how message data is marshaled between MicroPython objects, ROSMicroPy C code, Micro CDR, and the micro-ROS transport.

-The diagrams use fenced `plantuml` blocks, which are compatible with GitLab Flavored Markdown when PlantUML or Kroki diagram rendering is enabled for the GitLab instance.
-If diagram rendering is disabled, GitLab still shows the diagram source as a normal code block.
+The diagrams use fenced `mermaid` blocks, which GitHub renders directly in Markdown files, issues, pull requests, discussions, and wikis.

 ## End User Track